Health & Safety

 3D printing is generally a relatively safe activity, but as with all tools and machines, there is a risk of injury.
 You should always follow the safety procedures provided by your 3D printer manufacturer, this includes ensuring that children and pets can't get caught in the machine.

 Always wear safety glasses when you remove support from your print!

 Our eyes are very delicate and can be easily injured.
 While safety glasses are obviously needed while working with power tools, other tasks have less obvious risks.
 One of these less obvious safety risks is the removal of support from your 3D print, sometimes also known as "weeding".

 The KiwiFil PLA is a tough and strong material with good layer adhesion, and it can be difficult to remove.
 Sharp pieces of the support material can break loose and come flying at high speed.
 We have had pieces of support material fly across the room and hit another person (but luckily not in their eye!).
-We have lost count have many times pieces of support material have bounced of our eye-glasses.
+We have lost count how many times pieces off support material have bounced of our eye-glasses.

 Are safety glasses expensive?